AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 Detailed causes:
 - Testers do not collaborate with developers during development of features.
-- Stories or features are marked as “done” without comprehensive automated tests written, without being signed off by testers, or without being showcased to users from a production-like environment.
+- Stories or features are marked as "done" without comprehensive automated tests written, without being signed off by testers, or without being showcased to users from a production-like environment.
 - Defects are routinely entered into a backlog without being fixed on the spot with an automated test to detect regression problems.
 - The developers or testers don't have sufficient experience developing automated test suites.
 - The team does not understand the most effective types of tests to write for the technology or platform that they are working on.